Are you looking for information regarding how you can qualify to have Medicaid pay for your nursing home stay?

 Forget about Medicare paying for your chronic long-term care needs.
 Medicare only pays for acute nursing home care for up to 100 days, and even then your eligibility and the payments are subject to very strict requirements.
 Remember, too, Medigap (i.e., Medicare supplemental policies) will not pay for your chronic long-term care needs either.

 What about giving away your assets to your loved ones to qualify for Medicaid?

-Legally speaking, any transfer of assets for less than fair market value may render you ineligible for Medicaid assistance for 60 months or more under the complex and confusing web of Medicaid Regulations.
+Legally speaking, any transfer of assets for less than fair market value may render you ineligible for Medicaid assistance under the complex and confusing web of Medicaid Regulations.

 The good news is this: the longer you live, the longer you live.
 Surely you have read the statistics regarding how modern life has extended the average life expectancy with each generation.